 But our hematology leadership expands beyond BRUKINSA.
-In 2023, we progressed development for sonrotoclax and our BTK CDAC, initiating two registrational trials for sonrotoclax in addition to the two ongoing pivotal studies, and two expansion cohorts with registration potential for the BTK degrader.
-We believe sonrotoclax has the potential to be best-in-class based on encouraging efficacy data in hematology indications as well as a favorable safety profile in over 850 patients, to date.
+This year, we progressed development for sonrotoclax and our BTK CDAC, initiating four registrational trials for sonrotoclax and two expansion cohorts with registration potential for the BTK degrader.
+We believe sonrotoclax has the potential to be best-in-class based on encouraging efficacy data in hematology indications as well as a favorable safety profile in over 700 patients, to date.
 Our BTK CDAC has also shown promise with clinically meaningful efficacy data and a tolerable safety profile in heavily pretreated patients.
 It has the potential to become a backbone therapy for patients progressing after BTK therapy and could provide benefit in earlier lines of therapy.